flowr-analysis/flowr/wiki/Core.md

 * <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L57"><code><span title="The properties of the behavior of a call, as a bitmask.">CallProp</span></code></a> labels how the called code behaves (`props`, a bitfield): whether it is pure, whether it throws, whether it returns invisibly, whether it dispatches, what it does to the frames around it.
-R's primitive generics (`+`, `sin`, `length`, ...) are `Pure | Generic`, and as they have no R body, the store is the only place that can say they dispatch.
+R's primitive generics (`+`, `sin`, `length`, ...) are `Pure | Generic | Primitive`, and as they have no R body, the store is the only place that can say they dispatch.
-* <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L101"><code><span title="The semantic properties of the behavior of a call.">SemanticCallTag</span></code></a> labels what semantic a call has (`tags`, an array): which resource it accesses, what it produces, what it is used for. `print` is `Invisible | Generic` with `[Prints]`.
+* <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L108"><code><span title="The semantic properties of the behavior of a call.">SemanticCallTag</span></code></a> labels what semantic a call has (`tags`, an array): which resource it accesses, what it produces, what it is used for. `print` is `Invisible | Generic` with `[Prints]`.
 * <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L9"><code><span title="What a single argument of a call is used for, as a bitmask ( ArgProp.Forced / ArgProp.NoDefault lead, being the two bits the signature database can also state).">ArgProp</span></code></a> labels each parameter (`sig`), in the order R declares them: which one carries the data, which one only selects a behavior, which one names a file, which one is called as a function.

-For several analyses the labels are all they know about a call: <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/query-fn-props.ts#L387"><code><span title="The one place to ask what flowR's built-ins are: _every pure function_, _every call that reads a file_, _every parameter that names a resource_, _everything the value solver can fold_.
+For several analyses the labels are all they know about a call: <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/query-fn-props.ts#L393"><code><span title="The one place to ask what flowR's built-ins are: _every pure function_, _every call that reads a file_, _every parameter that names a resource_, _everything the value solver can fold_.
 Each answer is derived from the BuiltInFnInfo the definitions carry, so a built-in that states its CallProp bits and its FnSig is found here without anything else being registered.
 Build one over the DefaultBuiltinC...">BuiltInIndex</span></code></a> turns them into the questions callers ask over and over (`with`, `without`, `params`), which is how the [input-sources query](https://github.com/flowr-analysis/flowr/wiki/Query-API) knows which functions bring in data of their own, and how
 [linting rules](https://github.com/flowr-analysis/flowr/wiki/Linter) like *seeded randomness* find every call drawing from the RNG without